Chapter 20:

 What in the living heck . . .
 “I-I think that’s Noriko.”

 "Huh?
 Noriko?"
-Asagiri looked shocked.
+Asagiri's shocked face widened.
 "What's she doing outside our house?"

-We passed a lamppost and soon ended up in front of our modest, modern house.
-The small gate separated us and our front door by a few meters.
-Laying against a brick post, Noriko in a blue flannel shirt snoozed soundly, with beer cans dotted around her.
+We passed a lamppost that'd just started flickering on, and soon ended up in front of our modest, two-story house.
+The small gate separated us and the front door by a few meters.
+Laying against a brick post, Noriko in a blue-flannel shirt was snoozing soundly.
+The beer can in her hand was one of several scattered around her.

-I separated from my girlfriend's hand and kneeled in front of Noriko.
+"Gimme a sec."
+I separated from my girlfriend and knelt in front of Noriko.
 "Uhhh, hello?"

 "Snore, zzzzz, snore . . ."
 She stretched a bit before opening her eyes.
 "Kaaaazuma?
 Funny seeing you here."

-"This is kind of my house," I smiled.
+"This is kind of my house," I chuckled.
 "Were you looking for me?"

 "Husband?"
 Noriko blurted.
 "Oh, uhhh, he's why I'm here!
 Yeah!
-We's had a big argument so I don't wanna see him, so here I be."
+We's had a big argument, so I don't wanna see him so here I am."
 She cracked open and chugged another beer.

 "Do you have your phone on you?"
 I said.
 "Maybe you should text him where you are at least."

-"Don't worry about him!
-He doesn't exist today!"
+"Don't worry about him!"
 She brought another can to her lips.
 "I just need—I just need a break from stuff.
 Oh Kazuma, you're looking blurry, ugh . . ."

 Noriko's head whirled around as her eyes strained to stay open.
 She started mumbling nonsense, clearly drunk out of her mind.

 "Here, I'll get her inside."
-Asagiri walked by me and gently hoisted Noriko up.
+Asagiri walked by me and hoisted Noriko's arm up.
 "Open up everything for us, would you?"

 "Nuhhhh, uh, lemme get a smoke first, won't take long."
 Noriko reached into her handbag.